The love affair between man and sports has been a long-standing one.

 It’s captivating.
 Because it is socially important.
 Because if we don’t care about our most talented and brave athletes, what kind of men will we be?
 John Elway’s Drive and Michael Jordan’s Shot, Willie Mays’s Catch, and the Men’s U.S. Hockey Team’s Miracle on Ice are all important moments in the history of male achievement.

-Yes, the media enhances our perception of these sporting events, which is why economists have overvalued them and have become more deeply embedded in our popular culture than music, art, or theater.
+Yes, the media enhances our perception of these sporting events, which is why economists have overvalued them and have become more deeply embedded in our popular culture than in music, art, or theater.
 They are, however, so compelling and essential to our collective manhood.